MW 25x2.5 / N38 - neodymium magnet

 - By using an appropriate combination of materials, they can achieve significant thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-- Key role in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical equipment or other modern machines.
+- Significant importance in modern technologies – are utilized in computer drives, electric motors, medical devices and very modern machines.

 Disadvantages of neodymium magnets: